 Transport within China

+When you are planning a trip to China knowing how you are going to get around is essential.
 We found that there are the usual modes of transport within China except low budget carriers for flights.
 After much research, we used the fast train network to get between the cities in China we were visiting and found this a great way to travel around China.

 Train travel in China